Mexico opposition party, PRD, proposes limited energy reform

 The government's proposal sits in a middle ground between those of the PAN and PRD.

-A new poll published on Monday gave the government's plan a boost, revealing that 58 percent of adults favor constitutional changes to allow private companies to extract oil.
+A new poll published on Monday gave the government's plan a boost, revealing that 58 percent of adults favour constitutional changes to allow private companies to extract oil.

 Published in daily newspaper Excelsior, the telephone survey by pollster BGC questioned a random sample of 400 men and women over age 18 on August 16, after both the PAN and government's bills had been presented.
 The poll's margin of error was 5 percent.